-- Variant Confidence/Quality by Depth (AS QD) - Z-score From Wilcoxon rank sum test of Alt vs. Ref read mapping qualities (AS\MQRankSum) - Z-score from Wilcoxon rank sum test of Alt vs. Ref read position bias (AS\ReadPosRankSum) - Phred-scaled p-value using Fisher's exact test to detect strand bias (AS FS) - RMS Mapping Quality of reference vs alt reads (AS\MQ) - Symmetric Odds Ratio of 2x2 contingency table to detect strand bias (AS SOR) [Indels only]
+- Variant Confidence/Quality by Depth (AS\QD) - Z-score From Wilcoxon rank sum test of Alt vs. Ref read mapping qualities (AS\MQRankSum) - Z-score from Wilcoxon rank sum test of Alt vs. Ref read position bias (AS\ReadPosRankSum) - Phred-scaled p-value using Fisher's exact test to detect strand bias (AS\FS) - RMS Mapping Quality of reference vs alt reads (AS\MQ) [SNPs only] - Symmetric Odds Ratio of 2x2 contingency table to detect strand bias (AS\SOR)

 We used the default training sets as described in the GATK documentation [14], except that we use one additional source of training data (Axiom) for indels.
-Each training set is assigned a flag whether it is representative of true sites, whether we use the sites for training and an initial prior likelihood score.
+Each training set is assigned a flag whether it is representative of true sites or whether we use the sites for training and also assigned an initial prior likelihood score.
 Details of these parameters can be found in the GATK documentation [12,14], and the sites can be found as public resource downloads for the GATK [15].
 We have reprinted the training resource list below for clarity, including the documentation from the GATK at the time of this writing:

-SNP training sites:

-- Omni -- This resource is a set of polymorphic SNP sites produced by the Omni genotyping array [16].
+- SNP training sites: - Omni -- This resource is a set of polymorphic SNP sites produced by the Omni genotyping array [16].
 VQSR will consider that the variants in this resource are representative of true sites (truth=true), and will use them to train the recalibration model (training=true).
 The prior likelihood we assign to these variants is Q12 (93.69%). - HapMap [17] -- This resource is a SNP callset that has been validated to a very high degree of confidence.
 VQSR will consider that the variants in this resource are representative of true sites (truth=true) and will use them to train the recalibration model (training=true).
 We will also use these sites later on to choose a threshold for filtering variants based on sensitivity to truth sites.
 The prior likelihood we assign to these variants is Q15 (96.84%). - 1000G [18] -- This resource is a set of high-confidence SNP sites produced by the 1000 Genomes Project.
 VQSR will consider that the variants in this resource may contain true variants as well as false positives (truth=false) and will use them to train the recalibration model (training=true).
-The prior likelihood we assign to these variants is Q10 (90%).
+The prior likelihood we assign to these variants is Q10 (90%). - Indels: - Mills [19] -- This resource is an Indel callset that has been validated to a high degree of confidence.
+VQSR will consider that the variants in this resource are representative of true sites (truth=true) and will use them to train the recalibration model (training=true).
+The prior likelihood we assign to these variants is Q12 (93.69%).